trisulnsm/docker/README.md

 A full blown Network Security and Traffic Monitoring (NSM) solution you can deploy in 1 minute.

+> New Feb 21 2018:  *NEW*  New Geo IP metering.
+City and Subnets and support for new Maxmind GeoLite2 and GeoIP databases.
+Do buy a subscription from [Maxmind](https://www.maxmind.com/en/home)  for maximum accuracy.
-> New Jan 22 2018:  *NEW*  Trisul NSM docker images includes Cross-Drill allows you to track information flows.
+> Jan 22 2018:  Trisul NSM docker images includes Cross-Drill allows you to track information flows
 > Oct 12 2018: [trisul-probe](https://github.com/trisulnsm/docker/blob/master/trisul-probe/README.md)  docker image containing only the probe components.
 Use this to roll out probes, connecting to a Trisul-Hub node.
-> Mar 02 2018: --enable-file-extraction flag
-> Feb 22 2018:  Added tshark and snmp.
-With tshark "Quick PCAP" view will give you a one line summary per packet, without you having to download the full PCAP.
-SNMP tools can add interface or any other metrics using the SNMP Lua Script and to resolve Netflow interfaces and router names.

 Other links
 -----------